juanwolf/blog/content/post/programming/2018-06-25-what-is-a-nat-gw.en.md

 ---
-title: "What Is a NAT Gateway"
+title: "What is a NAT Gateway?"
 date: 2018-06-25T08:27:38+01:00
 draft: true
 ---